COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Advantages of Baby-Led Weaning

-Many parents/caregivers feel that baby-led weaning is a more convenient, less stressful and healthier approach to introducing solid foods as they can feed the baby foods from the family meal.2 Baby-led weaning may also help babies learn to listen to their hunger and fullness cues.
-Family meals are an important part of baby-led weaning and may help your baby accept a greater variety of foods and be a less picky eater.2
+Many parents/caregivers feel that baby-led weaning is easy, more convenient, less stressful, and less expensive way to introduce solid foods as they can feed the baby foods from the family meal.2 Baby-led weaning may also help babies learn to listen to their hunger and fullness cues.
+Family meals are an important part of baby-led weaning and may help your baby accept a greater variety of foods and be a more adventurous eater.2

 Disadvantages of Baby-Led Weaning